hackclub/hackclub/workshops/popup_chrome_extension/README.md

 ## Table of Contents

 There are a few parts to this workshop.
-I highly reccomend doing them in order because each one relies on the other.
+I highly recommend doing them in order because each one relies on the other.

 1. Setting up the project
 2. Frontend